PfeiferLab/aye-aye_CO_NCO/README.md

 - `chop_ends`, removes variants located within `2 Mb` from the autosome ends.
     - The custom script [`Chop_ends.py`](Snakepit/Variant_filtering/scripts/Chop_ends.py), developed with `pysam` is used for such purpose.

-#### Pedigree approach
+#### Pedigree-based approach

-Phase-informative markers are identified from the high-confidence `SNPs` detected above by applying a [pedigree approach](Snakepit/Pedigree_approach/) (for a schematic of the workflow, see the Figure below, included in [Versoza, Weiss et al. 2024](https://academic.oup.com/gbe/article/16/1/evad223/7459156)) with the following rules:
+Phase-informative markers are identified from the high-confidence `SNPs` detected above by applying a [pedigree-based approach](Snakepit/Pedigree_approach/) (for a schematic of the workflow, see the Figure below, included in [Versoza, Weiss et al. 2024](https://academic.oup.com/gbe/article/16/1/evad223/7459156)) with the following rules:

 - `ped_split`, generates the six three-generation pedigree-specific sets of segregating `SNPs` with `bcftools view`.
 - `supreads_filter`, keeps only the positions supported by more than `25%` but less than `75%` of the mapped reads with `bcftools view`.
 - `ped_F1_het`, keeps only the positions where the `F1` individual is heterozygous, with `bcftools view`
 - `ped_F0_diff`, keeps only the positions where the `F0` individuals (parents) exhibited non-identical genotypes, with a combination of `bcftools view` and `bcftools sort`.